open-orchestra/open-orchestra-docs/en/user_guide/media.rst

 Remove
 ~~~~~~

-To remove a folder, select the folder and click on the trash button on the right panel.
+To remove a folder, select the folder and click on the trash button on the block panel.
 It is not possible to delete a folder containing some medias

 Manage files